abhirockzz/mcp_cosmosdb_go/README.md

 # MCP server for Azure Cosmos DB using the Go SDK

-This is a sample implementation of a MCP server for Cosmos DB built using its [Go SDK](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/data/azcosmos). [mcp-go](https://github.com/mark3labs/mcp-go) project has been used as the MCP Go implementation.

-This MCP server exposes the following tools for interacting with Azure Cosmos DB:
+This is an implementation of a MCP server for Azure Cosmos DB built using its [Go SDK](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/data/azcosmos).
+It exposes the following tools for interacting with Azure Cosmos DB:

 - **List Databases**: Retrieve a list of all databases in a Cosmos DB account.
 - **List Containers**: Retrieve a list of all containers in a specific database.